Kalash people: Deities

 Krumai is the goddess of the mountain Tirich Mir.
 She appears in the form of a wild goat, and she is associated with childbirth.

-In one legend, she disturbed the other gods, and was chased by Imra, who threw her into a fast river.
-Krumai jumped up the river and ran up the cliff, causing the cliff's shape with her hooves.
-She revealed her true form and prepared a feast for the other gods, and they accepted her into their pantheon.

 Rituals

 A drummer during the Joshi festival in Bumberet, Pakistan.
 Drumming is a male occupation among the Kalash people.

 These deities have shrines and altars throughout the valleys, where they frequently receive goat sacrifices.
 In 1929, as Georg Morgenstierne testifies, such rituals were still carried out by Kalash priests, "ištikavan" 'priest' (from ištikhék 'to praise a god').
 This institution has since disappeared but there still is the prominent one of shamans (dehar).
 Witzel writes that "In Kalash ritual, the deities are seen, as in Vedic ritual (and in Hindu Pūjā), as temporary visitors."
 Mahandeo shrines are a wooden board with four carved horse heads (the horse being sacred to Kalash) extending out, in 1929 still with the effigy of a human head inside holes at the base of these shrines while the altars of Sajigor are of stone and are under old juniper, oak and cedar trees.

 Horses, goats and sheep were sacrificed.
 Wine is a sacred drink of Indr, who owns a vineyard (Indruakun in the Kafiristani wama valley contained both a sacred vineyard and shrine (Idol and altar below a great juniper tree) along with 4 large vates carved out of rocks)—that he defends against invaders.
 Kalash rituals are of the potlatch type; by organising rituals and festivals (up to 12; the highest called biramōr) one gains fame and status.
 As in the Veda, the former local artisan class was excluded from public religious functions.

 There is a special role for prepubescent boys, who are treated with special awe, combining pre-sexual behaviour and the purity of the high mountains, where they tend goats for the summer month.
 Purity is very much stressed and centered around altars, goat stables, the space between the hearth and the back wall of houses and in festival periods; the higher up in the valley, the more pure the location.

 By contrast, women (especially during menstruation and giving birth), as well as death and decomposition and the outside (Muslim) world are impure, and, just as in the Veda and Avesta, many cleansing ceremonies are required if impurity occurs.

 Crows represent the ancestors, and are frequently fed with the left hand (also at tombs), just as in the Veda.
 The dead are buried above ground in ornamented wooden coffins.
 Wooden effigies are erected at the graves of wealthy or honoured people.